infinum/rails-handbook/Design Patterns/Policies.md

 ## Bad solution

-We will put authorization logic in controller actions.
+We will put the authorization logic in controller actions.

 ```ruby
 class OffersController < ApplicationController